Richardmjxhx/MatthewJesse/README.md

 # MatthewJesse

-MatthewJesse is a individual C# project, intends to provide a MVC framework for C# Winform application developments, it includes two parts: MJ.Core and MJ.MVC, MJ.Core doese data binding part for MJ.MVC framework, it can be used separately, or comes with MJ.MVC.
+MatthewJesse is an individual C# project, intends to provide a MVC framework for C# Winform application developments, it includes two parts: MJ.Core and MJ.MVC, MJ.Core doese data binding part for MJ.MVC framework, it can be used separately, or comes with MJ.MVC.

 With MJ.Core, Winform developers can bind data model to UI controls, then MJ.Core will push/pull data model to/from controls automatically, actually, there are two types of data binding in MJ.Core, one-way-binding and two-way-binding, one-way-binding only supports push data to controls, but can't get data from controls  two-way-binding means you can do both of them. pros and cons of this two ways, see examples below.